Hakeemmidan/blog/content/posts/puffin-multiple-fish-in-beak-wonder/index.md

 ___

 ### Do they hide their food while catching other fish?
-Why do other birds not steal them?
-Once puffins catch a fish they keep it in their mouth.
-So this shouldn't be a problem, unless other birds literally steal the food off their mouths.
-And according to [this article](https://portlandpress.com/biochemist/article/32/6/54/810/Catching-nature-What-s-on?searchresult=1), that actually has happened before, where seagulls (of course it's damn seagulls) were witnessed trying to steal food of a puffin's mouth.
+No, they mostly just keep it in their beaks.

 ___